aninomariano/backend-assessment-paymeter/README.md

 Our customers want to be sure they're properly charging the correct amount on their parkings.
 For this reason, we plan to create a new pricing calculation feature so they can test multiple scenarios.
-We have two customers with one parking each:
+We have two customers with one parkingCalculation each:

 * Customer 1:
   * Parking id: `P000123`